-- The Laser front (With front door opened) (1) Open the lid of the cooling water tank and take out the floating panel.
-Keep the panel clean during the exchanging work.
-Lid Water level label Floating panel (2) Pump out the tank.
-Cooling water tank Water filter r Changing the Water Filter (1) Pull out the water filter upward because
+- (1) Open the lid of the cooling water tank and take out the floating panel. - Keep the panel clean during the exchanging work. - (2) Pump out the tank.
+Water level label

-- this water filter is an insertion type.
+Changing the Water Filter

-- (2) Insert a new water filter.
+- (1) Pull out the water filter upward because this water filter is an insertion type. - (2) Insert a new water filter.